 Just when I thought things couldn’t get any better, I stumbled on today’s Italy Pic of the Day.

-I imagine wine makers from all the Prosecco vineyards congregating here after a long day at work.
-Comparing notes on how hot or dry the summer has been, or how close harvest is.
+I imagine winemakers from all the Prosecco vineyards congregating here after a long day at work.
+Comparing notes on how hot or dry the summer has been, or how close the harvest is.
 From here, they could even look down and keep watch on their vineyards below.

-Tomorrow I’ll share my favorite Italy Pic of the Day from Valdobbiandene along with some fun facts about Prosecco!
+Tomorrow I’ll share my favorite Italy Pic of the Day from Valdobbiadene along with some fun facts about Prosecco!